kannika07112/TRAINING-2025/README.md

-This is assignment from mite training
+This is assignment from mite training.